 from the PostgresProvider, resulting in an always failing state.

-#5 Updated by Michael Douchin about 1 year ago
+#5 Updated by Michael Douchin almost 4 years ago

 We install QGIS Server a lot in our client infrastructure, and this issue often appear in this context too.
 Some times, there is a proxy or reverse proxy, cache software, or some other tool which cut the connection after some time (for example 30min) between servers, and then QGIS Server instances cannot use the PostgreSQL layers anymore.

 Example message :

 [15:16:20] Connection error: SELECT * FROM "myschema"."mytable" LIMIT 1 returned 1 [la connexion au serveur a été coupée de façon inattendue Le serveur s'est peut-être arrêté anormalement avant ou durant le traitement de la requête.
 [15:16:20] Unable to access the "myschema"."mytable" relation.
 The error message from the database was: no result buffer.

 When the IT managers knows their tool well, they can configure it and disable this behaviour (or increase the timeout), but very often, this kind of behaviour is even unknown or cannot be configured in the proxy/cache manager/...

 This is a very annoying QGIS bug, since it needs a manual restart of all QGIS Server workers to get the WMS/WFS working again.
 This is not ok in production environment.